aperepel/saleae-pjon-protocol-analyzer/README.md

 ![Overview Screenshot](/assets/screenshot_overview.png)

 # Quickstart
 - Tell Logic to load the protocol analyzer plugin.
-Full details avilable in the Analyzer SDK docs PDF, but here's a quickie:
+Full details available in the Analyzer SDK docs PDF, but here's a quickie:
  - Launch the Logic software.
  - Select `Options->Preferences`
  - Under `Developer`, click `Browse`.
 Navigate to the directory you downloaded the protocol binary to